pagopa/io-react-native-crypto/README.md

 # @pagopa/io-react-native-crypto

-Module to generate and sign with crypto keys backed on device security chardware on react-native platform.
+Module to generate and sign with crypto keys backed on device security hardware on react-native platform.

 ## Installation